 The capitol of the state, Dover, is home to the state's lone military base, Dover Air Force Base (DAFB).
 The primary mission of the DAFB is to provide airlift support for troops, cargo, and equipment.
 There are more than 4,080 active duty and reserve military and 1,558 civilians with a total economic impact of approximately \$341,800.00 per year, which ranks the air base as Delaware's fifth largest employer.
-Members from the base are actively involved in a variety of off-base activities, and a strong base community program provides a forum for military and civilian cooperation at all levels.
+Many base personnel are actively involved in a variety of off-base activities, and a strong base community program provides a forum for military and civilian cooperation at all levels.

 Delaware supports numerous industries, including banking, manufacturing, automotive, poultry processing, and pharmaceuticals.
-The state's largest employer is the State of Delaware with 13,500 workers in 2006.
-Bank of America (banking) ranks second, DuPont Company (chemicals) ranks third, Christiana Care Health Systems (health care) ranks fourth and Dover Air Force Base (military transport) ranks fifth.
-The unemployment rate in March 2008 was 4.2%, lower than the national average of 5.5%. (source: Delaware Economic Development Office)
+2006 data indicates that the state's largest employer is the State of Delaware with 13,500 workers.
+Bank of America (banking) ranked second, the DuPont Company (chemicals) ranked third, Christiana Care Health Systems (health care) ranked fourth and the Dover Air Force Base (military transport) ranked fifth.
+The unemployment rate in May 2009 was 8.1%, nearly double that of the rate in May 2008. (source: Delaware Department of Labor)